DopeNation

 DopeNation is a Ghanaian musical duo of identical twin brothers, composed of Micheal Boafo popularly known as B2, and Tony Boafo known as Twist.
 They are best known for producing hit songs such as Kpuu Kpaa by Shatta wale, Wow by Joey B ft EL, Sebgefia by Joey B and EL, Poison by Ebony Reigns, Forever by Eazzy ft Mr Eazi, Nana Ama by Pappy Kojo, among others and chunning out hits for themselves as Artists.

 Early life

 The twins were born in the Accra and grew up in Abeka, a community in Accra.
-They later moved to Takoradi where they had their junior and senior education, at this period the twins developed their interest in music.
+They later moved to Takoradi where they had their junior and senior education at Ghana Secondary Technical School.
+During this period, the twins developed their interest in music.
 They later returned to Accra to further their tertiary education in the University of Ghana and Ghana Technology University College.

 Production career

 DopeNation was introduced to music production in 2012 by musician and producer E.L in Accra who nurtured their talents.
 They have been credited with producing songs for Ghanaian artists including E.L, Shatta Wale, Joey B, Pappy Kojo, Eazzy, Flowking Stone, Olamide, Tekno, Fameye among others.

 In 2021, they discovered and introduced visually impaired singer, Adelaide The Seer, to the music scene as her official producers, going on to release the singles, “Wire Me” and “What a God“ among others.